White-Raven/PowerEdge-IPMItools/README.md

 </p>
 </details>
+- You can also check the [man page](https://linux.die.net/man/1/ipmitool) of IPMI tool for more in depth info.

 ## The big guns - sol activate
 In your BIOS, you can enable SOL.
 Serial over Lan.
 A potentially powerfull tool for administration.